domRiddle/ASF/FAQ.md

 **Q:** But is the difference really noticable?

 **A:** No. The interrupts that are happening with normal steam client and idle master have negligible effect on the card drops, so it's not any noticable difference that would make ASF superior.

 However, there **is** a difference, and you can clearly notice that, as depending on how busy your OS is, cards **will** drop faster, from a few seconds to even a few minutes, if you're extremely unlucky.
+Although I wouldn't consider using ASF only because it drops cards faster, as both ASF and Idle Master are affected by how steam web works, ASF just interacts with steam web more effectively, while Idle Master can't control what steam client is actually doing (so it's not Idle Master's fault, but steam client's itself).

 ***